Largest Cave in World in Terms of Volume

 Crossing rivers

-After about 5 hours of hiking, we arrived at an isolate indigenous tribal village of thatched houses with no electricity.
-Vietnam has many indigenous people comparable to Native Americans in the USA who are indigenous to the region, speak their own language and live off of the land.
-The tribes that live in the park are allowed to stay as long as they only hunt and farm for subsistence purposes, which is very low impact on the park.
+After about five hours of hiking, we arrived at a remote indigenous tribal village, a collection of thatched houses with no electricity.
+Vietnam is home to many indigenous groups, comparable to Native Americans in the U.S., who have lived in the region for centuries, speaking their own languages and relying on the land for survival.
+The tribes within Phong Nha-Ke Bang National Park are allowed to remain as long as they only hunt and farm for subsistence, ensuring a minimal impact on the environment.

 Tribal Village